poult-lab/daily-word/english_words_ learning.md

 02.instinct /ˈɪnstɪŋkt/

-[n] I didn't have as strong a maternal instinct as some other mothers...
+[n] I didn't have as strong a maternal instinct as some other mothers.../ you got that killer instinct.

 "a natural tendency for people and animals to behave in a particular way using the knowledge and abilities that they were born with rather than thought or training"